-What is the vision for this project?
+What was the vision for this project?

 What is an incubator farm?
 Typically it is one or more parcels of land where one or multiple producers are farming and marketing farm products through their own new farm business enterprise, often with organizational access to training / technical assistance opportunities on farm business and production practices.

-Who is supporting this project?
+Who supported this project?

 Where can I learn more?